argonjs/design-tools/_aframe/part11.md

 ---
 layout: page
-title: 'Lesson 11: Creating and using your own image database
+title: 'Lesson 11: Creating and using your own image database'
 ---

 ## Vision-based Tracking and Vuforia